 Germany became party to the Patent Cooperation Treaty in 1978 and the Paris Convention in 1903.

 There are two types of patents, standard and short-term.
-The grant of a standard patent in Hong Kong is based on the registration of a patent granted by one of three designated patent offices − the United Kingdom Patent Office, the European Patent Office and the State Intellectual Property Office of China.
-The Hong Kong Intellectual Property Department does not conduct substantive examination of patent applications.
+The grant of a standard patent in Hong Kong is based on the registration of a patent granted by one of three designated patent offices the United Kingdom Patent Office, the European Patent Office and the China National Intellectual Property Administration.
+Under this “re-registration” system, the Hong Kong Intellectual Property Department does not conduct substantive examination of patent applications.
 The short-term patent application involves formality examination only.

 Act 33 of 1995 on the Patent Protection of Inventions.
 The relevant EU directives have been duly implemented.